pdg744/VonVibingMachine-TheBook/docs/about.md

 # VonVibingMachine: The Book

-This project is work of creative fiction, in the spirit of Douglas Hofstadter, John Conway, John Von Neumann, Marvin Minsky, and Andrej Karpathy.
+This project is a work of emergent fiction, in the spirit of Douglas Hofstadter, John Conway, John Von Neumann, Marvin Minsky, and Andrej Karpathy.

 A directory was initialized with a [55 line genesis README](genesis.md), claude-4-sonnet, and the instruction "Write dialogue-001."